Wilmington, North Carolina: 20th century

 Wilmington is home to the Bijou Theater, which began as a tent in 1904 and progressed to a permanent structure in 1906.
 It operated until 1956, making it the oldest movie theater in the state and one of the oldest, continuously running theaters in the country.
 In 1910, Charlotte passed Wilmington to become North Carolina's largest city.
 In the mid-20th century, efforts to preserve many historic building began.
 Due to this, many historic buildings were listed as National Register of Historic Places.
-Around the '80s, the city was used for filming of many horror films, such as Blue Velvet in 1984 and I Know What You Did Last Summer in 1997.
-In 1990, the final extension of Interstate 40 in North Carolina was opened and officially connected Wilmington to the interstate highway system via Raleigh.
+Since the 1980s, Wilmington has remained the largest film and television production area in the state; many locations in and outside the city have been used for filming.
+In 1990, the extension of Interstate 40 to New Hanover County was opened and officially connected the region to the Interstate Highway System.

-World War II

 During World War II, Wilmington was the home of the North Carolina Shipbuilding Company.
 The shipyard was created as part of the U.S. government's Emergency Shipbuilding Program.
 Workers built 243 ships in Wilmington during the five years the company operated.

 Three prisoner-of-war (POW) camps operated in the city from February 1944 through April 1946.
 At their peak, the camps held 550 German prisoners.
 The first camp was located on the corner of Shipyard Boulevard and Carolina Beach Road; it was moved downtown to Ann Street, between 8th and 10th Avenues, when it outgrew the original location.
 A smaller contingent of prisoners was assigned to a third site, working in the officers' mess and doing groundskeeping at Bluethenthal Army Air Base, which is now Wilmington International Airport.

 21st century

-During the '90s, Wilmington began to grow rapidly, partially due to the film industry and the completion of I-40.
+Starting in the 1990s, Wilmington began to grow rapidly, partially due to the film industry and the completion of I-40.
 The city successfully annexed the areas of Seagate in 1998 and Masonboro in 2000.
 The annexation of Monkey Junction was stopped in 2012 by the North Carolina House of Representatives after local backlash.
-In 2017, the North Carolina Department of Environmental Quality found that the Cape Fear River had been polluted by a chemical called GenX, discharged by a Chemours plant near Fayetteville, NC.
-In 2020, President Donald Trump designated Wilmington to be the first WWII Heritage city in the country due to the city's contribution during the war.
+In 2017, a chemical compound called GenX, discharged by a Chemours plant near Fayetteville, North Carolina, was first found to be present in the Cape Fear River; a major water source for the region.
+It was also revealed that the same plant had been discharging the chemical compound since 1980.
+In 2020, then-President Donald Trump designated Wilmington as the first World War II Heritage City in the country due to the city's contributions during the war.

 National Register of Historic Places

-The Audubon Trolley Station, Brookwood Historic District, Carolina Heights Historic District, Carolina Place Historic District, City Hall/Thalian Hall, Delgrado School, Federal Building and Courthouse, Fort Fisher, Gabriel's Landing, William Hooper School (Former), Market Street Mansion District, Masonboro Sound Historic District, Moores Creek National Battlefield, Sunset Park Historic District, USS North Carolina (BB-55) National Historic Landmark, James Walker Nursing School Quarters, Westbrook-Ardmore Historic District, Wilmington Historic District, and Wilmington National Cemetery are listed on the National Register of Historic Places.
+The Audubon Trolley Station, Brookwood Historic District, Carolina Heights Historic District, Carolina Place Historic District, City Hall/Thalian Hall, Delgrado School, Federal Building and Courthouse, Fort Fisher, Gabriel's Landing, James Walker Nursing School Quarters, Market Street Mansion District, Masonboro Sound Historic District, Moores Creek National Battlefield, Sunset Park Historic District, USS North Carolina (BB-55) National Historic Landmark, Westbrook-Ardmore Historic District, William Hooper School (Former), Wilmington Historic District, and Wilmington National Cemetery are listed on the National Register of Historic Places.